ab-cs13/data-structure-algorithm-using-rust/README.md

 * Imagine we need an utility method to calculate length of String.
 If we pass the String  smart pointer, the caller is going to loose the ownership.
 But, as good utility API design, utility API shouldn't ask the caller to loose the ownership.
 One solution could be deep copy.
 But deep copy can hurt the performance causing denial of service.
 Other solution could be return the same smart pointer to the caller which is passed as an argument along with the result of the utility function inside a tuple.
 This is not a readable solution.
 The solution is reference of the smart pointer.
 This called borrow in Rust.

  ### Borrowing
- * Let's build our simple utility to calculate length
+ * Let's build our simple utility to calculate length of a String
 ```
 #[test]
 fn foo_07(){